 This incident shows the importance of being aware that even well designed, well maintained equipment can and sometimes does fail because of a simple human error that any of us could have made.

-This blog has railed against the use of badges for ethylene oxide monitoring in healthcare as being ineffective.
+This blog has railed against the use of badges for ethylene oxide monitoring in healthcare, and has showed them as being ineffective for worker safety.
 If these two workers had not evacuated after the sterilizer door was opened, then their exposure to ethylene oxide would have been considerably higher and it would have made no difference whether they were wearing a badge or not.
 Fortunately for the staff at this hospital, they were protected by a ChemDAQ monitoring system.